Aslan11/crypto-trading-agents/README.md

    The `broker_agent_client` does this automatically once you select trading pairs.
 3. `start_market_stream` records ticks to the `market_tick` signal and the broker posts your selected pairs to the `selected_pairs` signal so the ensemble agent knows which markets to watch.
+The broker also calls `prompt_agent` to deliver a brief message with the chosen pairs.
 4. A Temporal schedule triggers `EnsembleNudgeWorkflow` every 30 seconds.
-   The ensemble agent automatically ensures this schedule exists when it starts.
+   The ensemble agent creates this schedule as soon as the broker selects the first trading pairs.
 5. The ensemble agent reviews portfolio state and market data for the selected pairs to decide whether to trade using `pre_trade_risk_check` and `place_mock_order`.